ObjectTechnica/Example-Mojo/README.md

     - You cannot interact with the S3 bucket if you cannot assume the role

 ## Architecture Exceptions
 - Secrets Manager username and password are visible in state file.
 This is an open issue with hashicorp.
-Available work aroundis to tightly control your remote state backend, and enforce encryption.
+Available work around is to tightly control your remote state backend, and enforce encryption.
 ```
 https://github.com/hashicorp/terraform/issues/516
 ```